fbpx

 #10 Alyeska Pipeline Visitor Center

-The Alyeska Pipeline Visitor Center is an outdoors exhibit next to the pipeline itself.
-Located along the Steese Highway, just north of downtown Fairbanks, this can be a nice little stop if you're driving this scenic route.
-It's not far from the town itself, so if you're interested in seeing the big pipes, it's worth adding to your list of things to do in Fairbanks.
+The Alyeska Pipeline Visitor Center is an outdoor exhibit next to the pipeline.
+Located along the Steese Highway, just north of downtown Fairbanks, this can be a nice little stop if you drive this scenic route.

 11 Pretty Awesome Things to Do in Fairbanks: See the pipeline